caronc/nzb-subliminal/README.md

                         subtitle is no good and should be thrown away when being compared against others.
 It currently defaults to 20.
+  -k, --skip-embedded   If embedded subtitles were detected, choose not to use
+                        them and continue to search for the subtitles hosted by the identified provider(s).
   -f, --force           Force a download reguardless of the file age.
 This
                         switch negates any value specified by the --age (-a) switch.